SarahShebl/HackBio-Internship-stage-4/README.md

 **Variant Calling:** Calls variants from the mapped reads using FreeBayes.

 **MultiQC Reporting:** Aggregates results from various analyses into a single report.

+# Prerequisites

+Before running the script, ensure that you have the following tools installed:

+wget
+fastqc
+fastp
+bwa
+samtools
+freebayes
+multiqc